 It is no wonder the divorce rates are greater than fifty percent and why the feminist movement is appealing.
 Whether you are Christian, non-Christian, married, living together, well-prepared, or just winging it, God’s judgment for sin will lead to relational discord.

-The Gospel is about restoration.
-We know our hope lies within the life and work of Christ.
+The gospel is about restoration.
+We know our hope lies in the life and work of Christ.
 Yet despite this truth, why do many Christian couples struggle—even couples like Tom and Kate?